paulm17/raikou/README.md

 The project was conceived with these 4 long-term goals:

-1. To allow for components without hooks to behave as server components and should state be introduced on the server side, make all components server aware.
+1. To allow for components without hooks to behave as server components and should state be introduced on the server side, make as many components server aware.
 2. To ensure proper tree-shaking for components and purging of unused css.
 (TBD, waiting for vercel to resolve the client bundle to be tree-shakable)